mariocki/KDF9/README.md

 ## What different between this repo and the original
 - Source code changes
-    - `ee9` now honors the `KDF9RUNTIME` environment variable during disk IO (log files, devices etc).
+    - `ee9` honors the `$KDF9RUNTIME` environment variable for all host IO (log files, devices etc).
-    - don't assume everyone uses black on white terminals. :unamused:
+    - don't assume everyone uses (or wants to use) black on white terminals. :unamused:
 - Converted to using Makefiles to build everything (see below).
+- Amended all the scripts to honor `$KDF9RUNTIME` when reading assembly, source-code, data and binary files.
-- Removed special build case for Cygwin as Windows10 + WSL2 is a better alternative in this use-case.
+- Removed special build case for Cygwin.
 - I don't include pre-build binaries.

 ## Folder structure